light-of-inspiration/light-of-inspiration.github.io/_pages/about.md

 [2] __Research on the Development of Criminal Compliance Management Software__
 *Funding applicant | the Provincial College Student Science and Technology Innovation Program*
 This plan aims to design an intelligent legal application that provides users with convenient access to legal literature and answers to questions related to criminal compliance.
-The initial design proposal won an award in the legal technology innovation design competition of Tsinghua University, and the prototype software is in need of further improvement.
+The initial design proposal won an award in the legal technology innovation design competition of Tsinghua University.
+In the prototype software, I have tried RAG and CoT to imporve the effect of Legal question answering.
+Now I am tring to improve it with Knowledge Graphs in my MSc presonal project.

 # ©️ Intellectual properties
 - *Software copyright*（2023SR1532378, 2023SR1469675, 2023SR1605640）as the 1st completor